mustafakendiguzel/nestjs-file-mimetype-filter/README.md

 ```
 ## Access Multer Options
-You can access the multer options with second parameter(Example)
+You can access the multer options with localOptions parameter(Example)
 [More about Multer Options](https://www.npmjs.com/package/multer)
 ```bash
 @ApiPdfFile({fileName:'file', localOptions:{limits:{fileSize:1000}}})